rafayet13/rafayet13.github.io/about.md

 ## My website

-* [Melyanna.net](http://melyanna.net/) • this is my landing page.
+* [Rafayet](http:/https://rafayet13.wordpress.com/) • this is my landing page.
 Currently work in progress.

 ## Places I haunt

-* [Tumblr](http://melyanna.tumblr.com/) • my art blog, with bonus cats and tea reviews.
+* [Twitter](https://twitter.com/RafayetHo/) • my art blog, with bonus cats and tea reviews.

 ## Places I haunt...
-In Italian

-* [Taccuino digitale](https://taccuinodigitale.wordpress.com/) • this is my wordpress blog.
+* [Medium](https://medium.com/@rafayet13) • this is my wordpress blog.

 ## Useful stuff, and things I like

-* [Twine](http://twinery.org/) • An open-source tool for making interactive stories and games.
+* [LinkedIn](https://www.linkedin.com/in/rafayet13/) • An open-source tool for making interactive stories and games.
 Very easy learning curve, lots of fun.
-* [Sortingh.at](http://www.sortingh.at/) •  Tool that gives personalized resources to help get started making games.
+* [Sortingh.at]() •  Tool that gives personalized resources to help get started making games.
 By [Zoë Quinn](http://www.unburntwitch.com/).
-* [Icon generators](http://www.icongenerators.net/index.html) • Make cool avatars and icons, like the ones I am using in this blog.
+* [Icon generators]() • Make cool avatars and icons, like the ones I am using in this blog.
-* [Subtle Patterns](http://subtlepatterns.com/) • The background images of this blog come from this site.
+* [Subtle Patterns]() • The background images of this blog come from this site.